Practical Guide to Sending Caring Contacts

 Introduction

-Let’s get started implementing Caring Contacts in your organization!
 This guide offers advice and recommendations for all phases of design, planning, and implementation, along with guidance on how to manage day-to-day implementation challenges.
 We’ve also provided decision support tools, pre-scheduled message templates, and quick-reference guides for your team to use, as well as links to further information and interactive trainings.
+An additional practical toolkit including pre-built Mosio texting platforms, standard operating procedures, and quality controls is coming soon.

-Here’s some terms you should know:
+Here are some terms you should know:

 Author: the person from whom the Caring Contacts are sent – whose name and responsibility is the Caring Contacts for their clients.